 ‘What did you say, Granny?’
 Taïga looks at her grandmother with eager eyes.

 ‘Nothing.
-I’ll just have to finish this first and I’ll read it for you.’
+I’ll just have to finish this first and then I’ll read it for you.’

 She gets back to her almost ruined potion, while Taïga discreetly settles in an armchair in a corner.
 Granny glances at her, but the child doesn’t make any noise.
 She just follows every movement Granny makes with those huge grey-green eyes of hers.